ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 At the support team's discretion, staff members whose conduct directly results in a tournament losing its official support may not fulfil the same roles in, nor be the host or admin of, another officially-supported tournament for at least 4 months.
 In the event a staffing ban is applied to a user, they will be informed directly through the [tournament team](mailto:tournaments@ppy.sh).

-At the support team's discretion, organisers who make major mistakes that break elibility rules or expectations for official support may be subject to a hosting ban.
+At the support team's discretion, organisers who make major mistakes that break eligibility rules or expectations for official support may be subject to a hosting ban.
 Hosting bans may be used in place of revoking official support when a tournament would otherwise be ineligible for support while maintaining competitive integrity.
 Under a hosting ban, organisers may not be a primary organiser or admin for any officially-supported tournaments but are still able to fulfill other roles.

 A list of all tournament staff must be publicly visible in an easily accessible location.
 This list may be contained within the tournament's forum post, wiki page, website, or spreadsheet.
 If there are multiple lists of staff, they must all be up to date and in sync with one another.